quest-friends/Planning/learningObjectives.md

  * Focusing on the task at hand and not getting distracted with other things that need to be fixed

 ## Dylan
- -React-Redux:
+ #React-Redux:
-  -Better understanding of the state
+  #Better understanding of the state
   -Better at using the reducers
   -Using connectors
  -testing